Student Code of Conduct and Title IX

 g) Within five (5) days of the conclusion of a hearing, the College Judicial Board shall issue a written decision outlining its findings and disciplinary action, if any, to the parties.

 Any student who engages in any prohibited act or conduct may be subject to one or more of the following sanctions.
 The degree of violation and matters of extenuating circumstances shall be taken into account, along with all relevant circumstances, in determining the appropriate sanction.
-Please note: For students found responsible for Sexual Assault - Rape, the available sanctions are suspension with additional requirements before re-enrollment or expulsion/dismissal.
-Students found responsible for Domestic Violence, Dating Violence, or Stalking may be subject to one or more of the following sanctions.
+Please note: For students found responsible for Sexual Assault I, the available sanctions are suspension with additional requirements before re-enrollment or expulsion/dismissal.
+Students found responsible for Sexual Assault II, Domestic Violence, Dating Violence, or Stalking may be subject to one or more of the following sanctions.
 A sanction need not be imposed in every case, and no sanction shall be imposed that is more serious than is clearly appropriate for the circumstances.

 Findings and sanctions will become a part of a student’s conduct file and will be part of the student’s educational record.
 The sanctions that may be imposed by a conduct officer or hearing board are as follows:

-a) Verbal Reprimand: This action is a formal admonition on behalf of the College community and is intended to clearly document, in a student’s disciplinary file, that his/her behavior has been deemed unacceptable.
+a) Verbal Reprimand: This action is a formal admonition on behalf of the College community and is intended to clearly document, in a student’s disciplinary file, that their behavior has been deemed unacceptable.
 Reprimands typically do not include additional sanctions, but may.

-b) Written Warning: This action is a written statement on behalf of the College community and is intended to clearly document, in a student’s disciplinary file, that his/her behavior has been deemed unacceptable and that repetition or additional wrongful conduct would be followed by more severe disciplinary action.
+b) Written Warning: This action is a written statement on behalf of the College community and is intended to clearly document, in a student’s disciplinary file, that their behavior has been deemed unacceptable and that repetition or additional wrongful conduct would be followed by more severe disciplinary action.
 A written warning may include additional sanctions.

 c) Disciplinary Probation: This action constitutes a change in status between good standing and suspension or expulsion from the College.
 For a specified time period or indefinitely the student must demonstrate behavior that aligns with the mission, values, and policies of the College.
 The student is permitted to remain enrolled at the College under certain stated conditions.
+Please note that a status of Disciplinary Probation may impact a student’s ability to participate in certain student leadership or athletic capacities.

 d) Fines: This action may be imposed when necessary.